 I glued on a pair of big D-rings with Aquaseal (hopefully bonding PVC D-rings to the Nitrilon hull) to the top of the hull sides to provide a fixed point to tension the seat back.
 And I removed the footrest pillow and replaced it with a bit of sawn-off four-inch drain pipe, tapeing the pipe ends to limit any rubbing against the hull.
 The seat straps were sewn into a loop and clipped to the D-rings.

-Recently I also glued on the later style skeg patch (left) to take the plastic fin.
+Recently I also glued on the later style skeg patch to take the plastic fin.
 No more faffing about with butterfly nuts and bolts and bits of bent alloy.
 The patch costs £12 and so does the skeg, which I also fitted to my Grabner Amigo.

 I’ve found these valves reliable on all my IKs, although this Gumotex 410C owner didn’t.
 Once in a while – or after the boat is new – you may want to check the valve is screwed tight against the fabric with the valve spanner, right.
-They’re useful too for removing the valve (or a PRV; see below) should it play up.
+They’re also useful for removing the valve (or a PRV; see below) should it play up.

-When it comes to inserting the inflation hose, one-way IK valves can take simple push-fit adaptors as shown below left; just shove the adaptor in and it sort of stays in place while pumping.
+When it comes to inserting the inflation hose, a simple push-fit plug as shown below left can work; just jam the adaptor into the valve body and it usually stays in place while pumping.
 It looks cheap but on a Gumotex at least, works fine.
-With higher-pressure boats like Grabners and Incepts and some Gumotii, you’re better off using a bayonet fitting (below right) so it won’t pop off as pressure builds.
+With higher-pressure boats like Grabners and Incepts and some Gumotex (as well as dropstitch boats), the jam-fit can blow off so you’re better off using a bayonet fitting (below right) which won’t pop off as pressure builds.

-The air in an IK can also get cooled, for example when pumping up on a hot day and then putting in a cool river.
-Because you want the boat to be as rigid as possible, after inflation it’s worth topping up once the boat is in the water; splashing helps cool the sides.
-Topping up or tempering optimises rigidity and with long 2psi boats you need all the rigidity you can get.
-In the same way, pumping up your boat in way sub-freezing temps and then putting it on water which actually ‘heat’ it up, though this is a much less likely scenario.
+As mentioned, the air in an IK can also get cooled, for example when pumping up on a hot day and then putting the boat in a cool river: a normal scenario.
+Cold air contracts (loses volume/pressure).
+Because you want the boat to be as rigid as possible, after initial inflation it’s worth topping up again once the boat is in the water; splashing helps cool the sides.
+Topping up, or tempering as it’s called, optimises rigidity and with long, 2psi boats you need all the rigidity you can get.
+Conversely, pumping up your boat in sub-freezing temperatures then putting it on water which actually ‘heat’ it up, though this is a much less likely scenario.